Mozilla VPN Review

 How Does Mozilla VPN Stack Up Against the Competition?

 Mozilla VPN is just one of the dozens of VPNs we’ve tested, and we actually rated it pretty well (7.9 out of 10).
 However, it falls short in key aspects.
-It’s not available globally, for example, and even in countries where you can use the VPN, it lacks important features like split tunneling.
+It’s not available globally, for example – customers in Mexico will miss out.
 See our list below of the top three VPN providers that fared better than Mozilla VPN in our testing.

 The Rundown